 On February 20, 2019, Secretary of Homeland Security Kirstjen M. Nielsen and Northern Triangle security ministers in San Salvador, El Salvador formalized the development of a “regional compact” and action plan aimed at addressing the ongoing humanitarian and security crisis of irregular migration and the formation of migrant caravans.

-The Department of Homeland Security has issued a waiver to ensure the expeditious construction of gates in existing wall structure near the international border in the state of Texas.
-The waiver was published in the Federal Register Oct.
-10, 2018.
+The Department of Homeland Security (DHS) has issued a waiver to ensure the expeditious construction and replacement of approximately 12.5 miles of secondary wall near the international border in the state of California.
+The waiver was published in the Federal Register on February 7, 2019.

 Tonight, Secretary of Homeland Security Kirstjen M. Nielsen released the following statement on the State of the Union.

 U.S. Department of Homeland Security Secretary Kirstjen M. Nielsen released a statement on the new migrant ‘caravan’ that arrived at the Southern Border of the United States.